SiruLee/sirulee.github.io/_posts/2024-05-09-towards-an-ontology.md

 ---

 ## Introduction
-This posts is written after reading the study on an _Ontology for Generative Design of Mechanical Assemblies_ by Bahar Aameri, et al. (2019)[^r1].
+This posts is written after reading the study on an _Ontology for Generative Design of Mechanical Assemblies_ by Bahar Aameri, et al. (2019)[^r1] for the project under Prof. Aameri during 2024 Summer.